kenjij/mos-eisley/README.md

 Define handlers, also a Ruby file, and they'll be executed as incoming Slack events are processed.
 You can define as many handlers as you want.
 You'll store the file(s) in the directory you've identified in the configuration file above.

+There are 3 types of handlers you can define: `:action`, `:command`, `:event`, which corresponds to the MosEisley endpoints accordingly.

 ```ruby
 ME::Handler.add(:event, 'debug') do |e, h|
   e.event.each { |k, v| puts "#{k}: #{v}" }